Prepping for College

 Actually, yes.
-Pretty much everything you do in high school (in terms of academics and extracurriculars, that is) touches on a skill that will help you on the road to CPA-hood.
-Your main goal in high school?
+Pretty much everything you do in high school (in terms of academics and extracurricular activities, that is) touches on a skill that will help you on the road to CPA-hood.
+And if you found yourself wondering how giving away fewer packets of ketchup could impact the bottom line, you may have an undeniable future in accounting.
+But for now, your main goal in high school?
 Prepare for college.
 And as the biggest investment of your life so far, college requires plenty of planning, time and money.

 While you might not be ready to think about college, it’s important to start planning early to avoid major road bumps later on.
 Understanding your choices today will make choosing a college easier, plus the classes and tests you take now will impact how much scholarship money you’ll be awarded, how quickly you’ll be able to graduate, and which internships you’ll have access to.

 Are you ready for what’s next?
 Take a look at the checklist below and try to implement most, if not all, of these steps into your pre-college preparation process.

 - Have a good relationship with your high school counselor—The more your counselor knows about your goals, the better they can advise you on what classes to take and extracurricular activities to get involved in.
 If you want to learn more about career opportunities for accounting majors, ask.
 Be sure to take responsibility for your own choices and what’s best for you.
 Counselors work with many students and the burden can be heavy.

 - Prepare early for the PSAT and/or SAT test—Starting early will give you an opportunity to understand your strengths and weaknesses when it comes to these tests.
 Keep in mind, accounting majors have to have strong math skills, but that’s not all.
 Focus on your overall score, not just math.
 While it may seem like an arduous process, the more you familiarize yourself with the test and understand the types of questions to expect, the better your scores will be.